Shumax/airtable_timeline/README.md

 ## What I Would Change

 - **Responsive Design**: The timeline would adapts well to different screen sizes.
-- **Edition feature**: Inline editing of item names, I started but wound't spend more time to solve conflit between modal and drag and drop.
 - **Date Search feature**: Date range selection to navigate through different time periods.
 - **Performance Optimization**: For large datasets, I would implement virtualization to only render visible items, improving performance.
 - **State Management**: For a production app, I would use a more robust state management solution like Redux or React Context to handle updates to timeline items.